 Arriving and getting around

-- Madrid is usually easier than first-timers expect.
+- Madrid is usually easier to use than first-timers expect.

 Where to stay